kubeshop/testkube/docs/docs/3-using-testkube/tests/tests-creating.md

             memory: 128Mi
 ```

-When you run such a test you will face a memory limit for test executor pod, when default job template doesn't have any resource constraints.
+When you run such a test you will face a memory limit for the test executor pod, when the default job template doesn't have any resource constraints.

 ## **Summary**